Guide to Family Mediation

 2. What issues are appropriate to bring to mediation?

-Families can bring virtually any issue to mediation, as long as all parties agree to discuss it.
+You can bring virtually any issue to mediation, as long as all parties agree.
 Common problems that are brought to mediation include:

 • communication and conflict resolution

-Many other kinds of disputes may be appropriate for mediation, including parent/child conflict, succession planning, conflict between the adult children of an aging parent.
+Many other kinds of disputes may be appropriate for mediation, including parent/child conflict, succession planning, conflict between the adult children and their parent.
 The key is for the participants to agree on what they wish to bring to the table for negotiation.

 3. What is the difference between open and closed mediation?